Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    returns a list of random integers from the ranges provided in the pair of contexts.
+    Return a list of random integers from the ranges provided in the pair of contexts.

 **Parameters**